 The plugin utilizes many techniques ranging from web-friendly formats of the assets to sophisticated repacking of data to cut down the download size, speed up startup time and runtime performance.

-The above becomes especially critical in Playable Ad setting, as the majority of networks limit the size of the playable (i.e. to 5Mb) along with prohibiting network communication, which cuts off the possibility to download any additional data on the fly.
-In addition to that, Playable Ads have to start fast - otherwise the impression might be discarded leading to poor overall performance.
+As the majority of networks limit the size of playable ads (i.e. to 5Mb) and also prohibit network communication, this makes it difficult to download any additional data.
+Furthermore, Playable Ads must start quickly - otherwise the impression might get discarded, resulting in poor performance.

-Finally, when building in Unity, you must be aware that the final product will be running in the web environment, which is inherently performance constrained.
-Implementations that work well in Unity, may not perform as well in a browser.
-Therefore it is important to be performance-conscious when building and optimising your playable experience.
+Finally, when building in Unity, you must be aware that the final product is running in the web environment, which is inherently performance constrained.
+Implementations that work well in Unity may not perform as well in a browser.
+Therefore, it is critical to be performance-conscious when building and optimising your playable experience.

-First of all, developers should never fall for judging the build size by inspecting the development build: it is not designed for production use of any sort as it lacks asset compression, serves each file individually and is meant purely for testing purposes on a local machine.
+Developers should never fall for judging the build size by inspecting the development build it is not designed for production use of any sort as it lacks asset compression, serves each file individually and is meant purely for testing purposes on a local machine.

 Preloader images are never compressed in the Luna export process.